hanknac/admin-sdk/README.md

 4. Place the key file created in Prereq step #2 to the admin-sdk directory

 5. Update the config.json file using your favorite text editor (ie vim)
-  - full path of the GCP service account key file
+  - GCP service account key file
   - GSuite user account that had API access
   - Destination folderID for the report